Table of Contents

 Transport in Phloem

 Transport of food occurs by phloem from the leaves to the parts of the plant where it is needed or stored.
 The leaves and the parts of plants where the food is needed are called “source” and “sink” respectively.
 The source and sink may change with seasons.
 The roots might become the source in early spring when the buds act as a sink.
-The direction of the movement of food in phloem is bidirectional viz. it could be upwards or downwards.
+The direction of the movement of food in phloem is bidirectional which means it could be upwards or downwards.
 The phloem sap mainly consists of water and sucrose.

 Pressure Flow or Mass Flow Hypothesis

-The mechanism used for translocation of food (sugars) from source to sink is called pressure flow hypothesis.
-Food production happens in the leaves by the process of photosynthesis.
+The mechanism used for the translocation of food (sugars) from source to sink is called the pressure flow hypothesis.
+Food production happens in the leaves through the process of photosynthesis.
 This food is mainly glucose.
 It is then converted to sucrose which is moved to the companion cells and the live phloem sieve tube cells by active transport.
 A hypertonic condition is created in the phloem because of which water moves in the phloem from the xylem by the process of osmosis.
 Due to the buildup of osmotic pressure, phloem sap moves to areas of lower pressure.
 Osmotic pressure is reduced at the sink.
 Active transport is needed to move sucrose out of the sap and into the cells which will use sugar and it gets converted to energy, starch or cellulose.
 When sucrose moves out of the sap, osmotic pressure decreases and water moves out of the phloem.

 To learn more about the Mineral Nutrients, Uptake of Mineral Nutrients and their importance, visit BYJU’S.